BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ------------------------------------------------------------------------

 ## 📖 6.2 Step-by-Step Proof

+Prove that finding the model settings that minimize the Negative Log-Likelihood (NLL) for a Gaussian distribution is exactly the same as minimizing the squared difference between the predictions and the true data (Ordinary Least Squares).

 **Goal:** We will start with the complex top equation (Negative Log-Likelihood) and use basic algebra to turn it into the simple bottom equation (Ordinary Least Squares).